-Acting as architect and builder, our latest project is a renovated existing corner cafe, now home to the modern urban coffee shop — Dollop Coffee.
-Large windows that allow sunlight to filter deep into the space, custom seating and a landscaped parkway create warm and inviting spaces to enjoy coffee and made-from-scratch donuts during all four seasons.
+Acting as architect and builder, our latest project is a renovated existing corner cafe.
+Now home to the modern urban coffee shop — Dollop Coffee.
+Large windows allow sunlight to filter deep into the space, custom seating and a landscaped parkway create warm and inviting spaces to enjoy coffee and made-from-scratch donuts during all four seasons.

-The challenge with any existing storefront space is maximizing seating for customers without feeling crowded and peeling back layers of dated materials to expose the bones of the building.
+The challenge with any existing storefront space is maximizing seating for customers without feeling crowded and peeling back layers of dated materials to expose the building’s bones.
 One never knows what lurks behind crusty old drywall.
-The upside of tearing down non-load bearing walls is uncovering hidden architectural features like the exposed masonry we discovered during demolition, much to the thrill of our client.
+The upside of tearing down non-load bearing walls is uncovering hidden architectural features like the exposed masonry we discovered during demolition, much to our client’s thrill.

-Along with free standing tables throughout the space, we installed a custom rift-sawn white oak countertop along the masonry wall creating a juxtaposition of warm wood and industrial exposed brick.
+Along with free-standing tables throughout the space, we installed a custom rift-sawn white oak countertop along the masonry wall creating a juxtaposition of warm wood and industrial exposed brick.
 Instead of a typical straight edge counter, where people would face a wall, we designed a wavy countertop.
-The wave design solves the problem of straining your neck to talk to someone alongside you by creating little conversation nooks with ample surface space for laptops, snacks and espresso.
+The wave design solves the problem of straining your neck to talk to someone alongside you by creating little conversation nooks with ample surface space for laptops, snacks, and espresso.
 We also designed an aesthetically pleasing solution for trash and recycling receptacles.
-Typically, trash storage is an afterthought and containers don’t blend well with the design, so we integrated the trash bins into the custom countertop located at the end of counter.
+Typically, trash storage is an afterthought, and containers don’t blend well with the design, so we integrated the trash bins into the custom countertop located at the end of the counter.

 From Dank Cafe to Modern Urban Coffee Shop

-Glass block had its last heyday back in the ’80s and although some would say glass block windows are making a comeback, we opted to steer clear of the trend.
+Glass block had its last heyday back in the ’80s, and although some say glass block windows are making a comeback, we opted to steer clear of the trend.
 We removed the existing antiquated and inefficient storefront and glass block to make way for an enlarged operable glazing system with raised windows so fresh air and natural light can fill the space.